 December 2015/April 2016: The city gathered community input on draft conceptual designs through public workshops and an online survey.
 Reports on the input received and workshop presentations are posted on the city's website.

 August 2016: The conceptual plans for the project were approved and the Planning Commission issued a Coastal Development Permit for the project.

 November 2016: The City Council approved a contract with a local landscape architectural firm to develop the site/landscape plans and construction documents needed to build the improvements.

 October 2017: The City Council awarded a contract with a local engineering and construction firm to build the improvements.
-The agenda and staff report for the Oct.
-24, 2017 meeting can be found here.
-You can also check out the latest visual simulations for the project.

 Make the stairs, railings and landings more attractive and inviting

 Provide amenities like bike racks, benches and trash/recycling receptacles